turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 #### UI Basics

-TurboStudio enables you to embed a *virtual filesystem* into your executable.
+Turbo Studio enables you to embed a *virtual filesystem* into your executable.
 Embedded files are accessible by your Turbo-processed application as if they were present in the actual filesystem.
 Virtual files are isolated from the host device.
 Virtual files do not require security privileges on the host device regardless of whether the virtual files reside in a privileged directory.
 Because virtual files are embedded in the application executable, shared DLLs do not interfere with those installed by other applications on the host device.

 - The Start Menu button, or the circle at the top left of the window, enables virtual application configurations to be created, opened, saved, imported, applied, and closed.
-- The Options bar provides TurboStudio customization options, the ability to set proxy settings, and install certificates.
+- The Options bar provides Turbo Studio customization options, the ability to set proxy settings, and install certificates.
-- The Help bar provides access to TurboStudio documentation.
+- The Help bar provides access to Turbo Studio documentation.

 ##### Ribbon Bar